Greenfield Investment Strategy: Meaning

 Greenfield Investment Vs. Mergers and Acquisitions

 In Mergers and Acquisitions (M&A), a takeover of existing business takes place, while in Greenfield investment, an establishment of new business takes place.
-Merger and acquisition can be partially-owned or fully-owned, while Greenfield is always fully-owned.
+Mergers and acquisitions can be partially-owned or fully owned, while Greenfield is always fully-owned.

 - The Investor has complete control over the operations of the subsidiary entity / new unit.

 - The subsidiary unit /new unit gets extensive help from the parent company.

 - The brand image of the parent company expands in international markets.

 - It follows the ‘High-Risk High Return’ principle.
 Greenfield investors earn more than Brownfield investors.

 - Developing countries encourage this type of FDI by giving subsidies and tax benefits.

 - It allows the investing company to be flexible according to its requirement.
 Existing acquisition forces the acquiring company to adjust according to the current setup.
 Greenfields allows being super flexible.